 The comparative evaluation of cash and in-kind modalities in this study-together with experimentally induced variation in cash transfer sizes-allows us to speak to the cash-benchmarking question increasingly called for in recent years.
 How would beneficiary outcomes change if a standard and widespread development intervention were simply distributed to the beneficiaries in the form of a mobile money transfer?
 Proponents of cash transfers have suggested that they should be considered the 'index funds' of international development, meaning a benchmark to which other programs are compared (Blattman and Niehaus, 2014).
+A wide range of programs may have economic welfare as their ultimate objective.
+But cash benchmarking provides the most policy-relevant counterfactual when the programs share an overlap in their target populations and immediate outcomes, and drive private benefits (as opposed, for example, to transport infrastructure or security/policing expenditure).
+Huguka Dukore's aims of improving productive employment, assets, income, and consumption, together with accumulated evidence suggesting that cash transfers might also impact these outcomes for a comparable population of youth, make this case well suited for benchmarking against the impacts of cash transfers.

 We estimate that at transfer values that are cost-equivalent from the donor perspective, the impacts of cash transfers exceed that of HD by a statistically significant margin on two of five primary outcomes: monthly income and productive assets.
 On the other hand, given the substantially superior performance of HD at producing the human capital measured by the business skills index, we can provide an exact exchange rate that quantifies the tradeoffs policymakers must be willing to make.
 Focusing on the comparative impacts on productive assets versus business skills, to prefer HD at 18 months policymakers must be willing to forego a 200% increase in beneficiary productive assets in order to obtain a 0.5 SD increase in human capital.